deep-privacy/SA-toolkit/README.md

 ## Installation

-The best way to install the toolkit is through the `install.sh`, which setup a miniconda environment, and kaldi.
+The best way to install the toolkit is with the `install.sh` script, which setup a miniconda environment, and kaldi.
+Take a look at the script and adapt it to your cluster configuration, or leave it do it's magic.

 ```sh
 git clone https://github.com/deep-privacy/SA-toolkit
 ./install.sh